 Meshing Errors in SOLIDWORKS Plastics 2016 When trying to mesh a runner system with the part in SOLIDWORKS 2016, you may end up getting errors that don’t give you a clue to what is wrong.
 For instance, take a look at this message: when sewing connector, it without any face error!!
 This message came up when I was creating a solid mesh.
 Not sure if the message is a direct translation from another language but it doesn’t give you any direction on what is causing it or even what to change.
 I had to follow some logic in this situation.
 Seeing that the runner mesh was not

 Difference Between Ambient Temperature & Bulk Temperature in SOLIDWORKS Simulation When creating a transient Thermal study in SOLIDWORKS, you are asked to input two temp settings.
 One of which is in the Temperature feature, labeled as Initial Temperature.
-This setting is for the air around model.
+This setting sets the initial temp of the model.
 The other setting exists in the Convection feature.
 You are asked to input in a Bulk Ambient Temperature.
-This setting sets the initial temp of the model.
+This setting is for the air around model.
 Ketul Application Engineer Computer Aided Technology

 SOLIDWORKS 2017 What’s New: SOLIDWORKS Flow Simulation Anyone that does CFD analysis knows that it’s incredibly difficult to determine the most optimum design when multiple variables effect the outcome.
 This is the main reason SOLIDWORKS has advanced the optimization tool in Flow Simulation.
 You can now run an optimization study with varying flow and design parameters.
 I hope this part of the What’s New series gives you a better understanding of the new features and functions of SOLIDWORKS 2017.
 Please check back to the CATI Blog as the CATI and MCAD Support Teams will continue to break down many of the new items in SOLIDWORKS 2017.
 All of these articles